Alec Baldwin Fired Prop Gun That Killed 'Rust' Cinematographer

 The Sheriff’s Department tells ET, "This investigation remains open and active.
 No charges have been filed in regard to this incident.
 Witnesses continue to be interviewed by detectives."

+Baldwin was reportedly questioned by investigators on Thursday at the Sheriff's Department, according to the Santa Fe New Mexican.
+The 63-year-old actor was also photographed outside the sheriff's department after answering questions, and reportedly was in tears as he spoke with someone on the phone.

-International Cinematographers Guild, Local 600, released a statement to Variety regarding the tragedy, sharing, "We received the devastating news this evening, that one of our members, Halyna Hutchins, the Director of Photography on a production called Rust in New Mexico died from injuries sustained on the set.
+Cinematographers Guild National President John Lindley and National Executive Director Rebecca Rhine released a statement to ET regarding the tragedy, sharing, "We received the devastating news this evening, that one of our members, Halyna Hutchins, the Director of Photography on a production called Rust in New Mexico died from injuries sustained on the set.
 The details are unclear at this moment, but we are working to learn more, and we support a full investigation into this tragic event.
 This is a terrible loss, and we mourn the passing of a member of our Guild’s family."

-On Thursday morning, Baldwin took to Instagram to share a photo from the set of the Western, showing himself in his character wardrobe, which included a stained shirt soaked in fake blood.
-Baldwin wrote.
-"Back to in person at the office.
+On Thursday morning, just hours before the shooting, Baldwin took to Instagram to share a photo from the set of the Western, showing himself in his character's wardrobe, which included a stained shirt soaked in fake blood.
+Baldwin wrote, "Back to in person at the office.
 Blimey…it’s exhausting."

+Rust is a Western about a 13 year-old boy left to fend for himself and his younger brother following the death of their parents in 1880's Kansas.
+The boy is forced to go on the run with his long estranged grandfather after he's sentenced to hang for the accidental killing of a local rancher.

 RELATED CONTENT: